joaotavora/autopair/README.md

 ## Differences to smartparens

-Note in particular that [smartparens][smartparens] claims in it's README that it provides "all the basic funcionality of autopair".
+Note in particular that [smartparens][smartparens] claims in it's README that it provides "all the basic funcionality of autopair". *I don't know why*:

 1. it does *not* setup for any mode according to the mode's syntax table.
 2. it does *not* attempt to automatically-balance parentheses

+Autopair provides these things out-of-the-box.
+Smartparens provides other features, that I personally use [Yasnippet][yasnippet] to achieve.

 ## Upcoming `electric-pair-mode` in Emacs 24.4

-In the upcaoming Emacs 24.4 version, the `electric-pair-mode` major-mode has been much improved and supersedes autopair in functionality and general all-around Emacs integration.
+`electric-pair-mode` is a minor mode in Emacs 24.3, but it's not very useful or widely used.
+In upcoming Emacs 24.4, `electric-pair-mode` minor-mode has been rewritten and much improved.
+It **supersedes autopair** in functionality and general all-around Emacs integration, and I recommend you use it instead.

 # Neat tricks